Are you Heartstopper fan? I’ve compiled the 16 absolute best books like Heartstopper

 Heartstopper is such a comfort read for me.
 And I was nervous that the Netflix series wouldn't live up to my expectations.
 But I am OBSESSED.
 And if you're anything like me you've probably already binge watched it 4-5 times.

-But it’s difficult to find books that match Heartstopper with its easy pace and adorable romance.
+But finding books that match the easy pace and adorable romance in Heartstopper is tricky.

 This post is all about books like Heartstopper